- Falls prevention

 By learning how to take your medications safely, you can make sure they work properly and avoid negative interactions.

-Flu vaccines are provided at a wide variety of locations across the province, including public health clinics, physician’s offices, and pharmacies.
+Flu vaccines are provided at a wide variety of locations across the province, including public health clinics, physician’s offices and pharmacies.
+Find up to date information on available flu clinics.

 The BC Elders' Guide acknowledges and respects the traditional ways of Elders, and the immense cultural value they provide.